teamdeeson/warden/README.md

          php app/console deeson:warden:install --regenerate

-  2. There is a custom CSS file generated based upon the file:
+  2. There is a custom CSS file generated in the following directory:

-        src/Deeson/WardenBundle/Resources/public/css/site-custom.css
+        src/Deeson/WardenBundle/Resources/public/css/warden-custom.css

      If you want to override any of the styling of the application edit this file and then run:

         ./script/clear-cache.sh [ENV]

-Where [ENV] is the environment that you are running on - dev/ test/ prod
+Where [ENV] is the environment that you are running on - @dev/ @test/ @prod

 [1]:  https://www.drupal.org/projects/warden
 [2]:  http://getcomposer.org/